 During all lacrosse activity:

 •Lacrosse activity must take place outdoors only

 •Lacrosse can return as long as groups are limited to a maximum of 30 participants, including coaches and officials •Participants should enter the site and prepare their personal equipment whilst maintaining social distancing

-•Players should use
+•Players should use their own equipment

 •No one should handle the ball use your sticks to pick up the ball.
 If anyone does handle the ball they should sanitise their hand and the ball immediately

-•All participants should sanitise their hands prior to the
+•All participants should sanitise their hands prior to the start of the activity

 •Hand sanitiser should be used at all breaks in activity and prior to consuming any food or drinks.
 If a player is wearing gloves there is no need to remove them in the breaks and gloves should be sanitised

 •Players should refrain from spitting or rinsing out their mouths

 •Players, officials and coaches should refrain from shouting